backdrop-contrib/insert/README.txt

 Insert is a utility that makes inserting images and links to files into text areas or WYSIWYGs much easier.
-It adds a simple JavaScript-based button to FileField and ImageField widgets.
-When used with ImageField and ImageCache, images may be inserted into text areas with a specific Image style.
+It adds a simple JavaScript-based button to File and Image fields.
+Images may be inserted into text areas with a specific Image style.

 Insert was written by Nate Haug.